recski/brise-plandok/brise_plandok/data_split/documentation.md

 ## Get a grasp of sentence counts in the next batch

-In order to get a good feeling about the next batch size, we should check how may sentences are contained in each doc.
+In order to get a good feeling about the next batch size, we should check how many sentences are contained in each doc.

 ```
 python brise_plandok/data_split/sentence_stat.py \